 This means companies have every right to allow vaping in the office and are encouraged by PHE to draw up an official vaping policy.

 With the reduced health risks, lower costs for users and better public image associated with vaping, it shouldn’t be difficult to persuade smoking staff to switch.
-Combined with the right policy, e-cigarettes could eventually spell the end of smoking breaks, eliminating the issue altogether.
+Combined with the right policy, shortfill e liquids could eventually spell the end of smoking breaks, eliminating the issue altogether.

 Will fresh-air breaks ever happen?

-While there’s certainly a good argument to step away from your desk every once in a while, the prospect of everyone taking regular breaks throughout the day isn’t one companies are likely to welcome with open arms.
+While there’s certainly a good argument to step away from your desk every once in a while for a fresh-air break, the prospect of everyone taking regular fresh-air breaks throughout the day isn’t one companies are likely to welcome with open arms.

 Permitting people to vape at their desks, however, is a different story.
 Reducing time spent on smoking and increasing time spent on work, it’s the potential answer to an age-old office culture question.